Hotels near Dick Putz Field

 Which hotels near Dick Putz Field have suites or extra space?

-Which hotels near Dick Putz Field have an in-room kitchen or kitchenette?
+Which hotels near Dick Putz Field have a full in-room kitchen?

 Ready to book near Dick Putz Field?